 - The Ophelia: It's a requirement for Cassandra's every single appearance.
 This time is even more justified: she has just endured a Trauma Conga Line of rape and enslavement, so that's probably why she's depicted as a bit... nutty.

 - Outliving One's Offspring: Hecuba has outlived most of her children, and we see Andromache being set to the same fate.

 - Posthumous Character: Hector is already dead by this point, but his legacy is mentioned a lot.

 - Proper Lady: Andromache was this, but it turns out conforming to your society's expectations of being a perfect wife doesn't mean much when your family gets killed and you get turned into a sex slave anyway.

-- Pyrrhic Villainy: The one comfort the Trojans have is that the Greeks suffer, too, from the war.
+- Pyrrhic Victory: The one comfort the Trojans have is that the Greeks suffer, too, from the war.
 They have lost many people in the war, will lose more in storms the gods send to their returning ships, and Agamemnon is destined to be murdered when he returns.
 All this for getting back Helen, who they want to have killed anyway.

 - Rape, Pillage, and Burn: Troy has been sacked and their women being preyed on by the winners.
 Cassandra has been explicitly stated to have been raped.

 - Screw the Rules, I Make Them!: Agamemnon, the leader of the Achaean generals, claimed Cassandra as his concubine overlooking the key facts that a) the women have to be sorted between the generals, b) Cassandra is a priestess of Apollo and thus sworn to chastity.
 Apparently, he was that smitten.